 Reply-To headers contains

-If an email only has a HTML part, but no text part it’s a good indication this is an auto-generated mail or newsletter.
-Pretty much all mail clients also set a text part.
+If an email only has a HTML part and no no text part, it’s a good indication this is an autogenerated email or newsletter.
+Pretty much all regular mail clients also set a text part.

 Many delivery failure messages don’t really indicate that they’re failures.
 Some ways to check this:

 Many mail libraries leave some sort of footprint, and most regular mail clients override this with their own data.
 Checking for this seems to work fairly well.

 X-Mailer: Microsoft CDO for Windows 2000– Set by some MS software; I can only find it on autogenerated emails.
 Yes, it’s still used in 2015.

 .JavaMail.– I’ve found a few (5 on 50k) regular messages with this, but not many; the vast majority (thousands) of messages are newsletters, order confirmations, etc.